Seagate/cortx-re/solutions/community-deploy/cloud/AWS/README.md

 ```

 ### Execute Instructions from Worker nodes
-- Login to primary node and load the cortx build images
+- Login to worker nodes and load the cortx build images by executing the following command
 ```
 for image in /tmp/*.tar; do cat $image | docker load; done
 ```